 However, there are a few negatives, such as the lack of a viewfinder screen, a non-removable battery and poorer overall video quality than its pricier siblings.
 (You get the option of enabling the high-bitrate ProTune mode for videos only, but not the same range of options as you get with the Silver or Black models.
 The bitrate isn’t really that high at 25Mb/s.)

-At least you can use the tiny LCD screen to change settings such as resolution, frame rate and field of view without having to resort to the app – one of the bug bears with cameras such as the JooVoo X.
+There's a tiny LCD screen to change settings such as resolution, frame rate and field of view without having to resort to the app.

 You can also change settings via the optional Smart Remote, although this costs a hefty £60.